Pretzel Dog Recipe

 Increase the speed to medium and knead until dough is smooth and pulls away from the sides of the bowl (about 4-5 minutes).

-Next, preheat oven to 450°F. Line 2 baking sheets with parchment paper and brush with oil.
+Next, preheat oven to 450°F. Line 2 baking sheets with parchment paper.
 Set aside.

 Make the baking soda bath